 How do banks identify UBOs?

-1. Acquire the firm’s credentials
+1. Acquire the organisation’s credentials

 2. Research ownership chain